-- If your student is not arriving by car, please have taxi’s or other transportation drop your student and their belongings at the luggage drop located at the Reynolds Campus Center.
+If your student is not arriving by car, please have taxi’s or other transportation drop your student and their belongings at the luggage drop located at Knight Auditorium.
 We will have staff there to load your student’s belongings into a campus van and drive them to their residence hall for move-in after they have completed the check-in process.

 If your student arrives after 1 p.m., their room keys will be available at the Reynolds Campus Center information desk until 4:30 pm and at

 Public Safety after that.
 If arriving late, your student should connect immediately with their Peer Mentor, who will have emailed them at their Babson email address with their cell phone number.